neuropoly/simulation-fourier-reconstruction/README.md

 Click on the Binder badge:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/shimming-toolbox/simulation-fourier-reconstruction/gc/jupyter-notebook)

-Wait for Binder to finish building the environment (can take 5-10 minutes), then click on the Jupyter notebook.
-E.g.: under `simulation-fourier-reconstruction.ipynb`.
+Wait for Binder to finish building the environment (can take 5-10 minutes), then click on the Jupyter notebook (`Fourier-reconstruction_in_MRI.ipynb`).

 **Warning:** After 10 minutes of inactivity, binder will stop working and you will have to launch it again.